Federated X-Armed Bandit: Experiments

-\item \texttt{Fed1-UCB} \citep{shi2021federateda} is a federated multi-armed bandit algorithm.
-We use a random meshgrid of different size on the parameter space to generate the "arms" and adapt the algorithm to the $\mathcal{X}$-armed bandit. \end{list1}

-We also compare against other blackbox optimization algorithms such as Bayesian Optimization and Batched Bayesian Optimization in the Appendix \ref{app: experiment}.

-\begin{remark} For the federated algorithms (\texttt{Fed-PNE, Fed1-UCB}), we plot the average cumulative regret per client against the rounds.
-For the centralized algorithm (\texttt{HCT}), we plot its cumulative regret on the global objective of each task against the number of evaluations.
+\begin{remark} For the federated algorithms (\texttt{Fed-PNE, Fed1-UCB, FN-UCB}), we plot the average cumulative regret per client against the rounds.
+For the centralized algorithms (\texttt{HCT}, \texttt{KernelTS}), we plot the cumulative regret on the global objective of each task against the number of evaluations.
 Such a comparison is fair in terms of overall computation resource, since the global objective itself is not directly accessible, and we can view one evaluation of global objective as the result of instant public communications of all local objective evaluations in one round.
 For all the curves presented in this section (and the numerical results in the appendix), they are averaged over 10 independent runs with shaded area standing for the 1 standard deviation. \end{remark}

-\textbf{Synthetic Dataset.} We evaluate the algorithms on two synthetic functions which are commonly used in $\mathcal{X}$-armed bandit problem, which are the Garland function and the DoubleSine function, both defined on $\mathcal{X} = [0, 1]$.
-These two functions are well-known for their non-smoothness and large number of local optimums.
+\textbf{Synthetic Dataset.} We evaluate the algorithms on two synthetic functions that are commonly used in $\mathcal{X}$-armed bandit problem, which are the Garland function and the DoubleSine function, both defined on $\mathcal{X} = [0, 1]$.
+These two functions are well-known for their large number of local optimums.
 The randomly perturbed versions of these two functions are used as the local objective while the {averages of the local objectives} are used as the global objective.
 The average cumulative regret of different algorithms are provided in Figure \ref{fig: Garland} and \ref{fig: DoubleSine}.
-As can be observed in the figures, \texttt{Fed1-UCB} suffers from the high regret due to the difference in the rewards of the best point in the meshgrid and the global optimum.
-Our algorithm, however, is able to achieve even better performance than \texttt{HCT} running on the global objective.
+As can be observed in the figures, \texttt{Fed-PNE} has the smallest cumulative regret.